young, 2.5 mm

 filamentous green alga Derbesia sp.
 (Note 2)

-Distribution: Maui: also known from Japan (probably widely distributed in the western & central Pacific).
+Distribution: Big Island, Maui and Kauai: also known from Japan (probably widely distributed in the western & central Pacific).

 Taxonomic notes: It was previously lumped (with Placida barackobamai) under the circumtropical species Placida cremoniana